-Cash flow from operating activities since FY03/12, when the accounting period was changed, has trended around JPY3.7bn-3.8bn, approximately half of which is derived from pre-tax profit, except for FY03/16-FY03/17 when profits fluctuated sharply.
+Cash flow from operating activities has trended around JPY3.7bn-3.8bn, approximately half of which is derived from pre-tax profit, except for FYO3/16-FYO3/17 when profits fluctuated sharply.

 FY03/16-FY03/17 earnings were impacted by a number of temporary factors and a changing business environment owing to NHI drug price and dispensing fee revisions.
 The company notes temporary factors that boosted FY03/16 profits such as JPY242mn in gains from the sale of real estate, JPY100mn in subsidies for opening a serviced elderly housing facility, and a JPY90mn tax benefit from the acquisition of subsidiary shares.
 The decline in FY03/17 profits was exacerbated by factors such as drug price and dispensing fee revisions, a winding down of major hepatitis C drug sales, and the absence of temporary factors that boosted FY03/16 profits.